-A goal of the Minnesota Department of Agriculture is to protect Minnesota’s terrestrial plants from insect pests and pathogens.
+A goal of the MDA is to protect Minnesota’s terrestrial plants from insect pests and pathogens.
 We do this through inspections and testing of nursery stock, seed, including seed potatoes, and by keeping new invasive pathogens out of the state.

-Multiple approaches are used by Minnesota Department of Agriculture (MDA) to deal with pests.
+Multiple approaches are used by the MDA to deal with pests.
 First, we try to prevent new pests from arriving in Minnesota through best management practices and regulation.
 Secondly, pest surveys are conducted and used to detect them soon after they arrive.
 If a pest is not widespread, we will try to eradicate or contain the infestation.
 If the pest is widely established, we use an integrated approach to manage pest populations.